School profile Verified 2 June 2026

 Catchment picture

-KES uses an inner priority circle of 13 miles and an outer circle of 16.936 miles from the Fountain in Rother Street, Stratford-upon-Avon.
-Families may be asked to provide proof of address by 31 December 2026, and boys outside the outer circle can still be considered if places remain.
+An inner priority circle of 13 miles and an outer circle of 16.936 miles are measured from the Fountain in Rother Street, Stratford-upon-Avon.
+Families may be asked for proof of address by 31 December 2026, and applicants outside the outer circle are ranked after priority-circle categories.

 Residence requirement

-Families may be asked to provide proof of address by 31 December 2026, and boys outside the outer circle can still be considered if places remain.
+Families may be asked for proof of address by 31 December 2026, and applicants outside the outer circle are ranked after priority-circle categories.

 Pass mark note